Abhishek-Dxt/GCP_ApacheHive_BigData/README.md

-# Working with Big Data & Tables on GCP using Hadoop & Hive
+# Working with Big Data & Tables on GCP using Hadoop & Apache Hive

 Analyzing data of over a billion rows using Hadoop with Apache Hive on Google Cloud Platform (GCP)